Open0xScope/openscope/README.md

 ## Be part of the OpenScope

-There are esstentially 2 ways to participant in OpenScope, you can join as a miner, join as a validator, or you can be both!
+There are essentially 2 ways to participant in OpenScope, you can join as a miner, join as a validator, or you can be both!

 ### Join as a miner